 Adobe After Effects and Final Cut Pro - This class covers the digital video editing programs most frequently used in the multimedia design industry.
-Students develop the necessary skills required to enter the field of digital video and are able to define and utilize the appropriate time base, compiling, animation, editing, and compression and output skills used in creating motion graphics.
+Students develop the necessary skills required to enter the field of digital video and can define and utilize the appropriate time base, compiling, animation, editing, and compression and output skills used in creating motion graphics.